 - By harmonizing people, processes, and assets, you can increase productivity and profitability.

 - Minimizing exposure and loss through reducing risk

 - Lowering the number of equipment failures and the cost of maintenance

 - Customer satisfaction is rising.

-For instance, there are countless organisations that invest in predictive analytics to study and understand their customer’s purchase histories.
+For instance, there are countless organizations that invest in predictive analytics to study and understand their customer’s purchase histories.
 This allows them to make predictions about the products that would be most appealing to them.
 These tailored suggestions and subsequent ads will greatly increase their customer loyalty and sales.
 Harley-Davidson uses similar tactics to identify and predict high-value customers.
 These customers are then targeted by marketing agents and salespeople.

 Moreover, the usage doesn’t end here.
 Predictive analytics have seen applications in healthcare as well.
 For example, it helps hospitals and firms predict the patient response towards new drugs and drug therapies implemented to detect better early signs of illness or rejection for the therapy.

 Predictive analytics software is used by government agencies to assist and prevent crime, deliver social services, and better serve communities.
 More than a half-dozen U.S. cities, for example, utilise predictive analytics to assess where various crimes are most likely to occur.
 They then use this information to distribute resources, combating crime while lowering costs properly.
 However, businesses that do not use predictive analytics software to guide their decisions will be in the minority in the future.